syed-saif-ur-rehman-shah/Real-estate-price-prediction-projeact/README.md

 # Real-estate-price-prediction-projeact
-this project predicts price according to belonging features
+This project predicts price according to belonging features